 Matthew Murray is devoted to electronics (Managing editor of PC Magazine) yet, ‘It’s from the human mind, not electronics, that our greatest ideas spring.’ in his last paragraph of homage to a great scientist he recognizes that Hawking’s life was a matter of mind over body.
 Hawking’s mind kept him going, learning, discovering, writing, sharing knowledge.
-Those are all mind attributes.
+Those are all mind or mental attributes.

 Psyche … this and that but everywhere

 Psyche is Greek for soul or spirit.
 Whenever scientists or doctors use the words ‘psyche…’ (psychosomatic, psychology, psychedelic, psychopath, psychosis,) or ‘cognitive’ you can substitute the concept ‘mind.’
 If you think about it and how many fields incorporate these terms you begin to realize the role the ‘mind’ plays and just how much information there is floating around out there about the ‘mind.’
-And, if you think about it, in this profusion of information, a lot of confusion of concepts, proposals and treatments.
+And, if you think about it, in this profusion of information, a lot of confusion of concepts, proposals, and treatments.

 We talked about the state of mental health.
 Psyche incorporates phenomena that reach into the very depth of each human being.
-Nothing is more profound than your and my feelings, attitudes and emotions.
-Today, these manifestations of our psyche are often troubled as we refer to: soul, spirit, (inner) self, innermost self, (inner) ego, true being, essential nature, life force, vital, force, inner man/woman, persona, identity, personality, individuality, make-up, subconscious, mind, intellect.
+Nothing is more profound than your and my feelings, attitudes, and emotions.
+Today, these manifestations of our psyche are often troubled as we refer to soul, spirit, (inner) self, innermost self, (inner) ego, true being, essential nature, life force, vital, force, inner man/woman, persona, identity, personality, individuality, make-up, subconscious, mind, intellect.
 All these terms are another way of talking about the psyche.

 Incredible technology has developed increasingly precise mapping of the brain, and it will only get even better and more detailed.
 Yet we still only recognize which regions of the brain are responsible for individual functions.
-And we realize more and more, as Dr Lieff mentioned above regarding language that the brain acts as a whole.
+And we realize more and more, as Dr. Lieff mentioned above regarding language that the brain acts as a whole.
 But, we have not located or identified where a specific memory, like your first infatuation or the love of your pet resides.
-Let alone where your moods of anger, jealousy, philanthropy and sharing are located.
+Let alone where your moods of anger, jealousy, philanthropy, and sharing are located.
 We can scan the brain, we can’t scan the psyche.We have not located or identified where a specific memory, like the love of your pet, resides.
 Let alone where your moods of jealousy or philanthropy are located.
 We can scan the brain, we cannot scan the psyche.
 Click To Tweet

 Norman Doidge M.D. wrote in The Brain that Changes Itself,